Chapter 23:

 Corvane proceeded to guide the assembled villagers in the same oath those at Greenbough had taken.
 Through them, their villages were sworn to Sean’s cause, which in turn caused the Chain around his neck to burn hot against his skin.

-Now that he knew how to call upon it, one way he could use the Chain was to access a colossal amount of data on the realm – an encyclopedia, ledger, and biography all rolled into one.
+Now that he knew how to call upon it, he could use the Chain to quickly access information about the new villages.
 He knew who the best cooper was in Heatherdown, the number of stills hidden behind the farrier’s house, and who was at the miller’s wedding twenty years ago.
-It came to him as a mixture of statistics and trivia, but in the end it handed him everything he needed to know about the people and places sworn to his service.

 “Your village is dying, reeve.
-Over the years its mothers have mourned too many lost little souls.
+Over the last few years its mothers have mourned too many lost little souls.
 You think it’s a curse from Mother Clover and you’re not far off.
 Tell your mothers to stop soothing colicky babies with honey and the curse should subside.”

 These presentations had taken some getting used to, but he was finally starting to get the hang of it.
 Most of these people were smart folks, but they were more used to prophecies than performance metrics.
 After a couple of rough starts, he’d found they were more receptive if he phrased things a little theatrically.